rqlite/rqlite/DOC/PERFORMANCE.md

 ## Improving read-write concurrency
 SQLite can offer better concurrent read and write support when using an on-disk database, compared to in-memory databases.
 But as explained above, using an on-disk SQLite database can significant impact performance.
 But since the database-update performance will be so much better with an in-memory database, improving read-write concurrency may not be needed in practise.

 However if you enable an on-disk SQLite database, but then place the SQLite database on a memory-backed file system, you can have the best of both worlds.
 You can dedicate your disk to the Raft log, but still get better read-write concurrency with SQLite.
+You can specify the SQLite database file path via the `-on-disk-path` flag.

 An alternative approach would be to place the SQLite on-disk database on a disk different than that storing the Raft log, but this is unlikely to be as performant as an in-memory file system for the SQLite database.